gagneurlab/wBuild/README.rst

 Example
 -------

+First, we :ref:`install <installation>` all the needed software requirements, including wBuild.
+Then, we :ref:`initialize wbuild <wbuild-init>` which creates :ref:`wBuild files <project-structure>` in our project.

-We create a script in R and provide a YAML header with wBuild-supported tags (link to more) :
+After that, we create an R script in the  and provide a :ref:`YAML header <yaml-headers>` with wBuild-supported tags:

 .. code-block:: R